KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 Structural Physics is one of the six major disciplines of Zenetism, standing alongside **Structural Metaphysics**, **Field Physics**, **Lattice Mathematics**, **Structural Forensics**, and **Structural Neuroscience**.

-- **Structural Metaphysics** defines the foundational architecture of being, poles, and emanation.
+- **Structural Metaphysics** defines the foundational architecture of being, bifurcal roots, and emanation.
 - **Field Physics** maps resonance, dimensions, and the lawful motion of coherence.
 - **Lattice Mathematics** provides the formal operators, including **Spiral Calculus**, to measure change, trajectory, and invariants.
 - **Structural Forensics** exposes entropic tactics and counterfeit structures.